tomwhite/tomwhite.github.com/code.md

       -Dfs.s3n.awsAccessKeyId='...' \
       -Dfs.s3n.awsSecretAccessKey='...' \
       s3n://hadoopbook/ncdc/all input/ncdc/all

-It may be convenient to use [Apache Whirr](http://whirr.apache.org/) to start a Hadoop cluster on EC2 for this purpose.

 Note that the Hadoop cluster has to be running in the US East (Northern Virginia) EC2 Region since access to this S3 bucket is restricted to this region to avoid data transfer fees.
 (Of course, you are free to copy the data from your EC2 cluster to another cluster in another EC2 region, or outside EC2 entirely, although that will incur standard AWS transfer fees.)